 - Wear layers.
 You don’t have to wear a winter coat, but wearing layers or a few warmer clothing items can help you adjust to the cooler temperature setting, saving you money

 - Use ceiling fans.
 Since hot air rises, ceiling fans can circulate the air better.

 - Change your air filter regularly and keep it clean.

-- Check the insulation throughout your house, seal off any trouble spots, add insulation where you can.
+- Check the insulation throughout your house, seal off any trouble spots and add insulation where you can.

-Most utility companies charge a rate per kilowatt hour (KWH).
-Since this is difficult to understand for most customers, it’s best to call your utility company, read your utility bill and then apply the above methods to help lower your bill, if possible.
+Most utility companies charge a rate per kilowatt-hour (KWH).
+Since this is difficult to understand for most customers, it’s best to call your utility company, read your utility bill and then apply the above methods to help lower your bill.